 So, if you plan to move away from a resident after a long residential presence, prepare for an emotional experience between your spouse, neighbors, relatives, and within your mind.
 These days, it turns out to be quite a very drawn-out endeavor.

-Peace, blessings, stay healthy, and vigilant for our American rights.
+Peace, blessings, stay healthy and be vigilant for our American rights.
 Make it a day in which Jesus Christ would be proud of you,

 Codis Hampton II Author & Commentator

 “The Episodic Thoughts of Hamp, Vol II” has been published.
-Check out my Authors webpage URL https://outskirtspress.com/HampsEpisodicThoughtsVol2
+Check out my author webpage URL https://outskirtspress.com/HampsEpisodicThoughtsVol2

 Join us for our live or Internet broadcast of bi-monthly BTR R&B or Smooth Jazz Musical at http://www.blogtalkradio.com/hampscornerofamerica.
 Or play the broadcast at your leisure.